Randy Robitaille: Playing career

-During the lockout, he played for Zurich of Nationalliga A, becoming the league's top scorer & league MVP beating out Joe Thornton & Rick Nash for both awards.
-Also making his first substantial playoff appearance in five seasons.
+During the lockout, he played for Zurich of Nationalliga A, becoming the league's top scorer and league MVP, beating out Joe Thornton and Rick Nash for both awards.
 Following the ratification of the NHL Collective Bargaining Agreement, he again found himself with the Nashville Predators, having signed a contract with them on August 19, 2005.
 However, they assigned him to AHL on October 3 and the next day he was claimed off waivers by the Minnesota Wild.
 After playing the whole season there, he again found himself a free agent.

 On July 4, 2006, Robitaille signed a one-year contract with the Philadelphia Flyers.
-He returned to the Islanders on December 20, 2006 along with a fifth round draft pick for Mike York.
+He returned to the Islanders on December 20, 2006, along with a fifth round draft pick for Mike York.
 When unsigned at the beginning of the 2007–08 season, he chose to sign to play in Russia.
-After several games, he resigned from the Lokomotiv Yaroslavl team and was signed by the Ottawa Senators on October 16, 2007 for one season.
+After several games, he resigned from the Lokomotiv Yaroslavl team and was signed by the Ottawa Senators on October 16, 2007, for one season.

 On August 23, 2008, Robitaille returned to Europe and signed as a free agent to a three-year contract with Swiss team HC Lugano.
 After a disappointing campaign in 2008-09, Robitaille rebounded nicely in 2009-10, becoming the league's top scorer.
 However, following a poor playoff performance in which HC Lugano was swept in the first round, Robitaille was informed in April 2010 he was no longer in the Club's future plans, despite him being under contract for the 2010-11 season.

 He is not related in any way to former NHL players Luc Robitaille, Mike Robitaille or Louis Robitaille.